-What is the average cost of a funeral in Vancouver?
+What is the average cost of a funeral in Vancouver, WA?

-These days we are discerning consumers, very mindful of costs, and people are now realizing they can price-shop for funeral services.
+These days, we are discerning consumers and very mindful of costs.
+People now realize they can price-shop for funeral services.
 Why should we not ask how much it costs?
-The Internet offers a great tool to research funeral costs from the comfort of your own home.
+The Internet offers a great tool for researching funeral costs from the comfort of your own home.

 Unfortunately, not all funeral homes have websites or put their prices online, so we have put this guide together to outline the average funeral and cremation costs in Vancouver for you.